A. You've come to the right place. This page will likely have the answer.

 Q. You filmed the show ___ played.
 I don't see them posted and they aren't listed in the Queue.
 Why?

-A. I was either not allowed to film them or was asked to not release their video.
+A. I was either not allowed to film them or was asked to not release their video or was hired to film for them and not for the channel.
 Take it up with the band.

 Q. Why did the ___ video disappear?